Building mobile urban farms in the city, Bowery Project has attracted attention beyond cultivating community.

 A generous amount of produce has been donated to the following organizations or local community groups: Native Women’s Resource Centre, Robertson House, YMCA, People Living With Aids, Homes First, and countless volunteers.

-We couldn’t be where we are today without the unconditional love support of these people and groups: dtah, PACT Urban Peace Program, Screaming Eagles, Give a Hart Day, Evergreen, #trideltakeaction, Julian at Oben Flats, Joe Cressy, Adam Vaughan.
+We couldn’t be where we are today without the unconditional love support of these people and groups: Brad Long, Adam Alguire, dtah, PACT Urban Peace Program, Screaming Eagles, Give a Hart Day, Evergreen, #trideltakesaction, Julian at Oben Flats, Jim at Cardwell Farm Compost, Joe Cressy, Adam Vaughan.

 3. Featured in: